 These days, you can retarget people who have been engaged with your Instagram profile.
 You can retarget people who’ve been on your site, let’s say 180 days ago, 30 days ago, 14 days ago, 24 hours ago….
 You want to get specific about the messaging that you’re delivering within certain timeframes.
 Fashion businesses, it’s important because you definitely don’t want to just send blanketed messages across to everyone all the time.
 The amount of frequency, the delivery of the ads that you have to be sending out in order to really gain the benefits of retargeting has to be frequent, and it also has to be time sensitive.

 If any of this was confusing to you, and you need help launching and executing your Facebook marketing strategies, please shoot us an email at email@example.com.
 We’ve run some amazing campaigns for fashion businesses and other retail companies and seen some fantastic results.
 In fact, just last month, one of our clients, had an investment of only $398 into AdWords, a totally separate topic, and we ended up seeing an ROI in sales for that month upwards of $6,000.
 The results are there, it’s up to you to take the time and initiative to be able to really want to execute on that.

-If you want to read some more in-depth analyses, please check out our blog post, “7 Key Things to Know About Retarget Marketing on Facebook” (coming soon), and make sure you check out our free 2019-20 marketing calendar download.
+If you want to read some more in-depth analyses, please check out our blog post, “5 Steps to Implementing Retarget Marketing on Facebook”, and make sure you check out our free 2019-20 marketing calendar download.
 There is nothing worse than asking someone, “Hey, would you follow yourself on Instagram?”
 Please don’t fall into that trap.
 Make sure you check out our download so you can avoid a lot of the missteps preventing you from having an amazing, strong and really grounded social media presence.